aldwinsantos/aldwinsantos.github.io/essays/Essay:ReflectonUIFrameworks.md

 and faster, with their easy to use features, to create a project or website.
 Simply put, both UI Frameworks and raw HTML/CSS have their own advantages and disadvantages.
 It is up to the user which they prefer or which they are more comfortable in using.

 The first image below was made using HTML and CSS while the second image was made using Bootstrap 5.
-With Bootstrap 5, we were able to add the icons at the top, middle and bottom and incorporate the image and logo in the middle and the footer rather easily.
+With Bootstrap 5, we were able to add the icons at the top, middle and bottomof the page and incorporate the image and logo in the middle and the footer rather easily.

 #### Made with HTML and CSS
 <img src="https://courses.ics.hawaii.edu/ics314f24/morea/ui-frameworks/experience-browser-history.png" alt="Alt text for the image" width="600">